davidvilla/python-doublex/docs/inline-setup.rst

    with Mock() as mock:
        mock.bar(2).returns(50)

-You may invoke the :py:func:`when` and :py:func:`except_call` functions to get the same setup.
+You may invoke the :py:func:`when` and :py:func:`expect_call` functions to get the same setup.

 .. sourcecode:: python